nextflow-io/training/docs/basic_training/cache_and_resume.md

   )
   .set { bai }

-// Instead of feeding process C with these two channels, we can
+// Instead of feeding the downstream process with these two channels separately, we can
-// join them and provide a single channel as input to process C with: bam
+// join them and provide a single channel where the sample meta map is implicitly matched: bam
   .join(bai)
   | PROCESS_C